 Sixth: Get others to pray with you and for you (Matthew 18:19-20).
 Prayer is more effective when you pray with another Christian—this can even be done over the telephone.
 When you have a particularly difficult issue, get a group of Christians to pray for you.
 And don't do this just once!
 If the issue is particularly sensitive, the prayer request can be for a "health problem" or an "unspoken request."

 Seventh: Allow God to carry your burdens.
 The Bible states: “Cast your burden upon the LORD and He will sustain you; He will never allow the righteous to be shaken (Psalm 55:22 NASB).”
 Once you've done this, don't take the burden back by again dwelling on it.
-Instead, exercise your faith by simply trusting God whenever the issue comes up.
+Instead, simply trust God whenever the issue comes up.
 Say to God 'I thank you Lord for carrying my burden.'
 Then think about something else.
 Only think about the issue again when it is really necessary.

 Eighth: God will not only carry your burden, he will also guide you.
 Once you've surrendered a problem to Him, wait until He makes it clear what to do.
 The Bible states: “Trust in the LORD with all your heart, And lean not on your own understanding; In all your ways acknowledge Him, And He shall direct your paths (Proverbs 3:5-8 NKJV).”
 This guidance will come in the midst of relative peace—not panic.